Frequently Asked Questions

 Will I need to provide any backup documentation as part of the application?

 No. We’d like to keep this application as simple as possible.
-However, we will be working with many recipients to track the spending of these grant dollars to provide helpful data to report back to Prosper Portland and City Council.
+However, we will be working with many recipients to track the spending of these grant dollars to provide helpful data to report back to Multnomah County.

 You might be!
 If you have an active city of Portland business license you may still be eligible.
 If you do not have a City of Portland business license and your business is registered outside Portland, you should still apply; there will be a spot to notate this in your application.
 While we might be unable to disburse funds through this particular block grant, if your application ranks highly we may be able to access different funding streams to support your business.